Excel Pivot Table From Multiple Sheets

-Implementing Pivot Tables from multiple worksheets has some additional process.
+Implementing Pivot Tables from multiple worksheets has some additional processes.
 This process can also be done in different ways.
-Following are the different methods to create a pivot table from multiple sheets in excel.
+The following are the different methods to create a pivot table from multiple sheets in excel.

-For this process, we need data in multiple worksheets.
+For this process, we need data on multiple worksheets.
 Eg: Sheet1, sheet2, sheet3 etc.

 The no. of sheets should be two or more than 2.

-In that select the range of table 1 and then click ADD button and then select the range of another table in another sheet and then click ADD.
+- Step 5: In that select the range of table 1 and then click the ADD button and then select the range of another table in another sheet and then click ADD.
 Now the two tables will be added to a single table.

-Now select Page field as 1 below the Ranges option.
+- Step 6: Now select the Page field as 1 below the Ranges option.
 Then give the names to the two sheets as per the better understanding, so that if we click table 1, then the table name will be shown in the Pivot table for better understanding.

-- By default, the value will be shown for Count.
+- Step 9: By default, the value will be shown for Count.
 We should change the value in the headings for the sum.
-For that go to any cell which contains value and right click and then select “Summarize values by” option and in that select “sum” instead of “Count“.
+For that go to any cell which contains value and right click and then select “Summarize values by” option and in

-- After this, we can remove the Columns which we actually need and we do not need them.
+- Step 10: After this, we can remove the Columns which we actually need and we do not need them.
 This can be done by selecting the “Column Labels”.
-We can check the column labels whichever are necessary.
+We can check the column labels whichever is necessary.

-- Now there is the other column for Grand Totals.
+- Step 11: Now there is the other column for Grand Totals.
 In general, we don’t need the grand totals of columns.
-Hence that can be removed by “ right click on the value and select “Pivot table Options ” and a dialog Box will appear as shown below.
+Hence that can be removed by “ right-click on the value and select “Pivot table Options ” and a dialog box will appear as shown below.

 This is the first process to create a Pivot Table from multiple sheets in excel.
 In this Pivot table as in the normal Pivot Table, only the fields from the right side can be drag and dropped as per the requirement.

 In this method, there should be a common row in both the Tables.
 This will act as the Primary key for the first table and Foreign key for the second table.